javierclavijo/TandemCloneBackend/devlog.md

 figure out how to use the latter effectively).

 Edit: this has proved successful so far.
 The command allows me to create a superuser and any number of users with their associated friends, languages and interests.
 I just have to expand it to create messages and channels.

+Edit 2: I have finished the seeder for now, excluding chat message translation and correction classes.
+It's been a success.
+Although it's a bit slow (as it involves quite a lot of iterations), it will definitely provide a solid base for developing and testing.
+And if I need the Django fixtures that I mentioned earlier, I can simply run `python manage.py dumpdata` after running the seeder script.